Florida to Texas Car Shipping

 Florida to Texas Vehicle Transport FAQs

-Preparing your vehicle for shipping from Florida to Texas is simple but important.
-Here’s what you need to do:
+Preparing your vehicle for transport from Florida to Texas is simple.
+Follow these key steps:

-Check fluids and battery: Ensure your car has enough gas (about 1/4 tank), oil, and coolant.
-Make sure the battery is charged and secure.
+Check fluids and battery: Ensure your car has enough gas (about 1/4 tank) and that the battery is charged.
+Fix any leaks before shipping.

-For complete preparation details, check our Vehicle Shipping Tips page.
-Following these steps ensures your car arrives safely in Texas.
+For complete preparation guidelines, visit our Vehicle Shipping Tips page.
+Taking these steps ensures a smooth shipping experience from Florida to Texas.

 Yes, your vehicle is fully insured during transport from Florida to Texas.
-Every carrier in our network must carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
+Every carrier in our network must carry at least $1,000,000 in liability insurance and $100,000 in cargo insurance.

-Before your car ships, we verify that your carrier’s insurance is active and valid.
-We also require all carriers to add Sherpa Auto Transport as a Certificate Holder on their policy.
-This gives you extra protection throughout your Florida to Texas shipment.
+Before your shipment begins, we verify that the carrier’s insurance is active and valid.
+We also require all carriers to list Sherpa Auto Transport as a Certificate Holder on their policy.
+This gives you extra protection and peace of mind.

-We recommend scheduling your car pickup from Florida at least 2-3 weeks in advance.
-This gives you the best chance to secure competitive rates and flexible pickup dates.
+We recommend scheduling your car shipment from Florida to Texas at least 1-2 weeks in advance.
+However, booking earlier gives you the best results.

 Here’s why early booking helps: